cjspd-oly/MyUdemyProgress/readme.md

 │   ├── input.json         # Optional preload JSON file
 │   ├── autosave.json      # Autosaved progress file
 ├── 📂 dev/                # Legacy development folder (see note below) ├── 📂 demo/               # demo folder (see note below)
+├── 📂 personal/           # Personal Stuff (Ignore this)
 └── 📄 README.md           # Documentation
 ```

 ## 📂 Legacy Development (`dev/` Folder)

 The `dev/` folder contains legacy or experimental code that was used during the initial development phase.
 It is retained for reference purposes but is not required for the main application.

 🚨 **Note:** Features in this folder may be outdated, incomplete, or unsupported in the current version of the app.